- Online Security

 pCloud also uses zero-knowledge AES 256 for max protection.
 Its client-side encryption service is called pCloud Crypto and it encrypts files before they’re sent for storage.

 pCloud users also enjoy a great data recovery system.
-They store 5 separate copies of every uploaded file in 3 different locations at their secure data centre facility – so you can rest easy knowing you won’t ever lose a file again! pCloud Rewind also helps track your file history for 30 days so you can easily rewind to a previous version.
+They store 5 separate copies of every uploaded file in 3 different locations at their secure data center facility – so you can rest easy knowing you won’t ever lose a file again! pCloud Rewind also helps track your file history for 30 days so you can easily rewind to a previous version.

 You know what else we REALLY love?
 It offers fantastic value!
 You can opt for monthly payments, or – best of all- a lifetime plan – saving you £103.50 in 5 years if you pay for the Premium Plus 2TB lifetime plan.